 Tips for Session Leaders

 The Camunda Community Unconference is an open unconference-style event, with no formal speakers.
-Instead the sessions are discussion-oriented, creating a safe space for collaboration and creativity.
+Instead, the sessions are discussion-oriented and they are not recorded (but notes are taken and distributed to attendees after the fact) which creates a safe space for collaboration and creativity.
 We’ll use Zoom and Slack for this digital program.

 The Camunda Community Unconference is a great place to practise public speaking when you don’t normally do it.
 We value diversity and encourage everybody to get involved.
 The goal is to provide a respectful and supportive environment.
 Thus, this event follows the guidelines provided by Camunda’s Code of Conduct.

-If your session was voted in by the registrants, you should have received an email from us.
-So if you’re one of the session leaders, here are some tips to get started.
+You will receive an email from us (on Wednesday, April 20th) if your session is voted in by the registrants.
+So, if you’re one of the session leaders, or still considering becoming one, here are some tips to get started.